Capability Runtime

 This is the receiving end of the channel from the spawner.

-The executor has a single method, run_all:
+The executor has a single public method, run_all:

 impl QueuingExecutor {